Updated April 23, 2025 8:10 AM PT

 Mutual Funds

-These are usually managed by professional fund managers so you can rest assured that your investments will be taken care of by experts.
-Note that to earn more from compound interest, you will need to reinvest your dividends.
+These are usually managed by professional fund managers, so you can rest assured that your investments will be taken care of by experts.
+Just like stocks and ETFs, you need to reinvest your dividends to benefit from compound interest.

 • Risk level: Moderate